Australian Government Architecture

 Applicability

-The policy is designed for new or updated digital (including ICT) multi-supplier panel arrangements (panels).
-Multi-supplier panels have 2 or more sellers.
+The policy is designed for new and updated digital and ICT multi-supplier panels, with two or more sellers.
 Updated panels refer to any of the following scenarios:

 • opening a panel to new sellers